Timelapse editing software

 - How to shoot a sunrise or sunset: Complete Holy grail shooting and editing tutorial.

-- What is LRTimelapse and how I use it: LRTimelapse software explained.
+- What is LRTimelapse and how do I use it: LRTimelapse software explained.